What type of content do you primarily create?

 Description: Discussion on the impact of social media on teenage mental health.
 Title: "Antisocial Media"

 When you ask a LLM to do something, it comes up with an answer for you without explicitly going through intermediate steps to get there.
-That usually works with simple tasks, but when the question is complex, an LLM skipping the middle steps can struggle to get the best answer.
+That usually works with simple tasks, but when the question is complex, an LLM skipping the middle steps can struggle to get the best answer, leading to accuracy issues.
 (I guess they missed the "show your work" mantra we all learned from high school math class.)

 Chain-of-thought fixes this problem.
 It asks the tool to explicitly go through a series of pre-specified reasoning steps before answering.

-Researchers have found that chain-of-thought prompts have the potential to make ChatGPT a math and logic whiz.
+Researchers have found that chain-of-thought prompts have the potential to make ChatGPT a math and logic whiz, improving accuracy by up to 30% on complex reasoning tasks.
 Plus, since this prompting style asks the LLM to lay out its thought process, you can easily trace where it might have slipped up.

 However, to harness this magic, you need to master the setup, which can be a bit of a chore.
 First, you have to identify the necessary intermediate steps.
 You can rely on your own knowledge here, or if you're stumped, ask the AI for help.
 This might get frustrating, especially when the steps aren't clear cut, but often, the AI is surprisingly good at proposing useful starting points.

-I've found chain-of-thought really valuable for strategy and planning questions, where I can ask it to work through options using a specific rubric before drawing a conclusion.
-By tweaking the criteria, you can shift which option appears most favorable, making it a powerful tool for weighing different factors.
+I've found chain-of-thought really valuable for strategy and planning questions, where I can ask ChatGPT to work through options using a specific rubric before drawing a conclusion.
+By tweaking the criteria, you can shift which option appears most favorable, making it a powerful tool for weighing different factors and getting reliable responses.

 Example: